nielskrijger/node-url-permissions/README.md

 - *grantor*: the person granting or revoking a permission.
 - *grantee*: the person receiving or losing a permission.

 To grant a permission the grantor must have "manage" or "super" privileges.
-The "manage" privilege allows granting permissions to users without either "manage" or "super" privilege.
-The "super" privilege allows granting permissions to anyone (including revoking other "super" privileges).
-Specify `granteePermissions` for the grantee's permissions.
+Both privileges allow granting all other privileges to anyone else.
+The "manage" does not allow granting a "manage" or "super" privilege.
+The "super" privilege allows granting permissions to anyone.

 The grantor/grantee privileges can be customized using `permission.config()`.